 Ginger is used for circulation and brings warmth to the body & womb.
 Clove helps to relieve pain.
 Yarrow and chamomile are used to warm the womb, speed healing and stop bleeding in the postpartum period.
 Nettle has a very high mineral content, as well as B vitamins and iron.

-All of which are essential for the new parent.
+All of which are essential for the new mama.

 Cinnamon, ginger, star anis,